 These are the standard replacement for the people that use their vehicle for day-to-day driving chores such as going to work, getting the groceries etc. They are designed to provide a comfortable ride and replicate the factory-fitted shock absorbers.
-Using an aftermarket equivalent product such as KYB Excel-G shock absorbers will ensure comfortable motoring and a long service life.
+Using a quality aftermarket equivalent will ensure comfortable motoring and a long service life.

 These shock absorbers are designed for the tradie using his vehicle for work, or the Grey Nomads towing their caravan around Australia.
 Fitting heavy-duty replacement shock absorbers allow for better control when the vehicle is fully loaded, such as when towing or carrying a heavy payload.
 Utilising special valving, these shock absorbers provide better control over heavily compressed springs.
 They are not designed for vehicles that aren’t carrying loads or towing, as a rougher ride may result from the different valving.

 So you like to attack the urban jungle during the week and the outback on the weekend?
 This is where high-performance off-road shock absorbers come into play.
 These shock absorbers are able to handle tough off-road courses, allowing for extended travel and better damping for lifted vehicles, as well as being suitable for day-to-day driving.
 Some of these shock absorbers have remote reservoirs so small modifications may need to be made to secure these out of harm's way.